GraphIt-DSL/graphit/README.md

 To compile the generated C++ implementations with support for parallleism, you need CILK and OPENMP.
 One easy way to set up both CILK and OPENMP is to use intel parallel compiler (icpc).
 The compiler is free for [students](https://software.intel.com/en-us/qualify-for-free-software/student).
 There are also open source CILK (g++ >= 5.3.0 with support for Cilk Plus), and [OPENMP](https://www.openmp.org/resources/openmp-compilers-tools/) implementations.

+To use NUMA optimizations on multi-socket machines, libnuma needs to be installed (on Ubuntu, sudo apt-get install libnuma-dev).
+We do note, a good number of optimized implementations do not require enabling NUMA optimizations.
+You can give GraphIt a try even if you do not have libnuma installed.

 Build Graphit
 ===========